Open Access Dissertation

 Chapter 8 sets out to develop an inexpensive model that can be used to optimize guest systems inside single walled nanotubes.
 The model takes advantage of the highly polarizable nature of nanotubes.
 The model is calibrated using a simple hydrogen bonded system and comparisons are made to test the reliability of the model.

 Sonk, Jason Anthony, "Applications of electronic structure theory to problems in strong-field chemistry, inorganic chemistry, and nanomaterial systems" (2012).
 Wayne State University Dissertations.
-Paper 520.
+520.